 Children’s Educational Plan and Options:

-Homeschooling is a viable option, as well as Dakar Academy (K–12), which offers boarding options for the sixth grade level and above.
+Homeschooling is a viable option, with a home-school library and resource center available in Conakry.
+Dakar Academy (K–12) offers boarding options for sixth through twelfth grade.

 Please contact Pat Altemose at email@example.com.